-Use a table saw, router, or circular saw to cut the bottom lip from the groove edge of your repair board so that it can sit on top of the existing “tongue” on the board next to the damaged board you removed.
+Use a table saw, router or circular saw to cut the bottom lip from the groove edge of your repair board so that it can sit on top of the existing “tongue” on the board next to the damaged board you removed.
 Do the same at the end.
 Cut your board to fit tight in length.

 Insert the board into the void left by the damaged board you removed.
 Typically, they fit very tight and require no fastening.
 The floor finish will “glue” the board in place.
-If the area is high-traffic or the board appears loose, use a pin nail gun with some 16 gauge brads to fasten the new board to surrounding boards by nailing on angle along the edge in a few places.
+If the area is high-traffic or the board appears loose, use a pin nail gun with some 16 gauge brads to fasten the new board to surrounding boards by nailing on an angle along the edge in a few places.